DOT Physical Near Indianapolis, IN

 1. The Type of Medical Examiner: Chiropractors and nurse practitioners often charge less than medical doctors (MDs) because their practice costs are lower.
 MDs can usually make more money providing other services, so they’re less likely to offer competitive rates for DOT physicals.
 This makes chiropractors and nurse practitioners excellent options for an affordable, high-quality DOT physical.

-2. The Size or Type of Clinic: Clinics run by large corporations often have higher operating costs and are owned by profit-driven shareholders.
+2. The Type of Clinic: Clinics run by large corporations often have higher operating costs and are owned by profit-driven shareholders.
 Private practice nurse practitioners and chiropractors are usually more affordable.
 Furthermore, they often provide care that matches—and often surpasses—that of corporate clinics.

 3. The Location of the Clinic: Prices can vary depending on whether the clinic is in a rural or urban area.
 Rural clinics may charge more due to limited competition, while clinics in larger cities like Indianapolis benefit from competition that helps keep prices low.
 However, rural areas with a lower cost of living may still offer affordable DOT physicals if you look around.